 As of 2001, the Table has been sharing its members’ knowledge and wide-ranging expertise on sexual assault by publishing several documents on the subject:

-- A multilingual pamphlet in French, English, Arabic and Spanish on the various resources was made available to victims of sexual assault in Montreal.
+- A multilingual pamphlet in French / English, French / Spanish and French / Arabic, and various resources were made available to victims of sexual assault in Montreal.

-- The Information Guide for Sexual Assault Victims, available in French, English and Spanish, was launched in 2007.
-Distributed throughout Quebec, this invaluable guide is a comprehensive, accessible resource now in its second edition.
+- The Information Guide for Sexual Assault Victims, available in French, English and Spanish was launched in 2007.
+Distributed throughout Quebec, this invaluable guide is a comprehensive, accessible resource now in its third edition.

-- Since 2014, the Montreal sexual assault website has provided information on resources for sexual assault victims in Montreal for caregivers and practitioners in various milieus.
+- Since 2014, the website agressionsexuellemontreal.ca has provided information on resources for sexual assault victims in Montreal for caregivers and practitioners in various milieus.

 Designated Centres Committee